Policies

 • A customer with a reduction in physical or mental capacity

-• A sudden diagnosis of serious illness to the customer or close family member
+• A sudden diagnosis of serious illness to the customer or a close family member

 • Personal circumstances of the customer – factors such as financial difficulties, bereavement, caring responsibilities or redundancy